“Every child is an artist. The problem is how to remain an artist once he grows up.”

 After months of preparation from October through February, our annual school musical is showcased at the Oakville Centre for the Performing Arts in downtown Oakville, a venue that truly brings out the best in our talented young performers.
-Grades 4 to 8 stage an elaborate, fully scripted and costumed musical and our production of Beauty and the Beast this school year was sold out!.
+Grades 4 to 8 stage an elaborate, fully scripted and costumed musical and our production of Beauty and the Beast this past school year was sold out!.
 Past school musicals include: Lion King, Cinderella and Music Man Jr. Parents and staff continue to be amazed by the confidence and talent of Fern Hill performers on stage each year.

 Advantages to an early start